-Increased frequency of vehicle movement associated with operational activity increases the possibility of vehicles colliding with animals, resulting in roadkill fatalities.
+Increased frequency of vehicle movement associated with operational activity increases the possibility of vehicles colliding with animals in the broader area, resulting in roadkill fatalities.
 Animals may become entangled or entrapped in fencing or cattle grids.

 Nature of the impact: Direct mortality through collision, entrapment and illegal collecting or poaching of animals